KeepPositive/Tadman/README.md

 # Tadman
 _Some Package Manager Written in Python_

 This is a (universal?) package manager that is currently in developement.
-It is being designed to act as wrapper for basic commands like the autotools build process and Cmake.
+It is being designed to act as wrapper for basic commands like the autotools build process and CMake.
 It will also be written in (_hopefully_) pure python, and have very few dependencies.

 ### Dependencies